 2) Don’t Quit When You Feel Pain

-Obviously, if you break your back in the gym (a true rarity) it’s time to stop and go to the ER.
+Now, obviously if you break your back in the gym (an extreme rarity) it’s time to stop and get whisked to the ER.

 But quitting when you feel the pain during a hard set of squats is pure fake hustle.
 Enduring the pain is what will build that mental and physical toughness.